If you provide clientWebhookUrl when creating a case, Offload sends JSON POST requests when the case reaches one of its outward-facing async states.

 Delivery Behavior

-The current implementation sends webhooks like this:- method:
+The current implementation sends webhooks like this:

-POST - header:
+- header:

-content-type: application/json - body: serialized JSON event envelope
+- body: serialized JSON event envelope

 - success rule: any HTTP

-2xx - retry behavior: none in application code
+- retry behavior: none in application code

 - signing: none

-2xx, Offload logs the failure and drops it.
+If the request fails or returns a non-2xx, Offload logs the failure and drops it.

 Event Envelope